 Gwen Miles, 94, after many angry family fights over Democrats versus Republicans put her foot down: “I made the rule that there would be no discussions of politics when we were all together.
 And I said to my husband: “If Dad starts in about politics, I’m going to walk out of the room and you come see what’s wrong with me because I don’t want to hear this anymore.”
 The elders recommend applying this same rule to other “hot-button” issues When buttons are pushed on a repetitive and sensitive topic, “just saying no” to the debate is an excellent – and potentially relationship-saving – option.

-Don’t Try to Fix Each Other’s Life at Thanksgiving
+Don’t Try to Fix Each Other’s Life at the Holidays

 Don’t Take Everything Personally